-Some recipes are just perfect for summer.
+Some recipes are perfect for summer.
 These kabobs are one of them.
 They are easy to make, fresh-tasting, and look gorgeous - so pretty and colorful.
-A few other summer favorites that I like to make include grilled peaches (preferably with homemade frozen yogurt!), chilled gazpacho, and caprese salad.
+A few other summer favorites include grilled peaches (preferably with homemade frozen yogurt!), chilled gazpacho, and caprese salad.

-For the marinade: Olive oil, balsamic vinegar, kosher salt, black pepper, garlic powder, and dried oregano.
+For the marinade: Olive oil, aged balsamic vinegar, kosher salt, black pepper, garlic powder, and dried oregano.

-- Red wine vinegar will work in a pinch, but I highly recommend using balsamic for the best flavor.
+Red wine vinegar will work in a pinch, but I highly recommend using aged balsamic vinegar for the best flavor.

 Instructions

 Mix the marinade ingredients in a bowl.
 Wipe the mushrooms clean, slice the zucchini into ¼-inch thick slices, and cut the bell pepper and red onion into squares.
-Toss the vegetables in the marinade until well-coated.
+Toss the vegetables in the marinade until well-coated, then thread them on skewers.

 Grill them over medium-high heat until tender, 4-5 minutes per side.